Skip to content

 echo "Navigate directly to the '## Phase 4: Implementation' section header."

-echo "Skip all Phase 3 content.
+echo "Skip the Phase 3 design-derived steps.
 Entering at Phase 4 directly."

 fi

-# CHECK 4 (ALL tiers): No escape hatch conflict
+# CHECK 4 (all paths): No escape hatch conflict

 echo "Verify: escape_hatch routing is consistent with current entry point"